 Courses in the Major

-This program requires 36 credits of coursework in the major.
-Of these 36 credits, 15 lower-level credits must be transferred in.
+Please note: Of the 36 credits of coursework required in the major, 15 lower-level credits must be transferred in.
 See Program Admission Requirements for more information.

 - BIOL 325